jamesheald/COIN/README.md

 ```
 ### Integrating out observation noise

 The actual observation noise that a participant perceives is unknown.
-Hence, rather than performing a single run of the simulation conditioned on a particular noise sequence, multiple runs can be performed, each conditioned on a different noise sequence.
+Hence, rather than performing a single run of a simulation conditioned on a particular noise sequence, multiple runs can be performed, each conditioned on a different noise sequence.
 The inferences associated with these runs can then be averaged.
 Use the R property to specify the number of runs to perform.
 For example, to perform 2 runs:
 ```
 obj.R = 2;
 [S,w] = obj.run_COIN;
 ```
 S is a cell array with one cell per run and w is vector specifying the relative weight of each run.
-Here, each run is assigned an equal weight.
+In this example, each run is assigned an equal weight.
 However, if adaptation data is passed to the model, each run will be assigned a weight based on how well it explains the data (see [Inferring internal representations fit to adaptation data](#inferring-internal-representations-fit-to-adaptation-data)).

 ### Plotting internal representations